 - Do you gorge certain foods or exercise excessively to control your weight?

-- Do you keep on eating when you have had enough or starve because you are afraid that you would never be able to stop eating once you had started?
+- Do you keep on eating when you are full, or starve because you fear you will not be able to stop eating once you start?

 - Do you constantly jump on the scales?